alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

 #### Random ideas:
   * Ancient fruit is many genetic variations behind all crops, so hybriding with it is very difficult, but IS possible.
     * Maybe a 2nd storyline quest that unlocks this?
+  * Purchase max. input amount upgrade from Demetrius
+    * Maybe multiple tiers?
+  * Goal to discover 25 (?) hybrids for Demetrius, tracked with the Hybrid Encyclopedia.
+    * Each new hybrid found during this time will prompt the player to talk with Demetrius or interact with the Hybrid Encyclopedia.
+    * Doing so will display a scientific study, originally completely blank, that gets a new detail added with each new hybrid.
+    * Alongside the study being filled out, each new hybrid will prompt Demetrius to reward the player with money to continue "funding your research".
+    * When the study is complete, player is told to talk with Demetrius.
+      * He has successfully published your combined research!
+Scientists had been in conversation with him for a while now, so they were just waiting for the completed results and findings.
+      * He was rewarded handsomely for the research paper, as it will be further researched around the world to benefit global agriculture practices.
+      * He then rewards the player with a final large sum of money as compensation for the help.
+      * The project is officially out of his hands now, so any further hybriding is your choice!
+      * Maybe he offers a max. input amount upgrade at this point?
+    * Overall, this side goal is just a way to provide satisfaction to completionist players, as well as provide more incentive towards experimentation and discovering new hybrids.

 ### Hybrid Crops Storyline
 Quest involving Wizard and Demetrius that provides a backstory leading up to unlocking the main mod content — the ability to create hybrid crops.